How to create OKRs and KPIs in 10 logical steps

 Cartoon of two people asking questions - FAQ

-A KPI is a numerical measure of some aspect of performance.
-A Key Performance Indicator simply shows the magnitude of something relevant to your organisations.
+A Key Performance Indicator (KPI) is a numerical measure of some aspect of performance.
+A KPI simply shows the magnitude of something relevant to your organisation.

-• Objective - something you want to to happen, to deliver your strategy and...
+Objective - something you want to happen in order to deliver your strategy, and...

 This is where KPIs and OKRs work well together.
 A key result can have a KPI and target value associated with it, unless it is an action or task.
-The KPI element of the mix gives us objective answers to the question 'How are we doing in progressing towards our key results and company's objectives?'.
+The KPI element of the mix gives us objective answers to the question 'How are we doing in progressing towards our key results and company objectives?'

-Team OKRs are OKRs that are owned by two or more people.
-At the top level, company OKRs are really a team OKRs, for the entire organization.
+Team OKRs are owned by two or more people.
+At the top level, company OKRs are really team OKRs for the entire organisation.
 Creating team OKRs where everyone is doing the same job is quite straightforward.

-Where it starts to get tricky is where you have different roles within team to contribute towards the same ultimate outcome.
-This is where we need to use a KPI tree to allow us to assign KPIs to the various micro, midi and macro results that contribute towards a company objectives.
+Where it starts to get tricky is where you have different roles within a team to contribute towards the same ultimate outcome.
+This is where we need to use a KPI Tree to allow us to assign measures to the various micro, midi and macro results that contribute towards a company's objectives.

-Using the KPI tree gives us a powerful visual tool for building the alignment that we need for team okay ours.
+Using a KPI Tree gives us a powerful visual tool for building the alignment that we need for team OKRs.
 Some elements of the team OKR may be common, but a specific key result may be unique to an individual or a subset of that team.

 Section of simple OKR + KPI Tree

 There's a real risk of going a bit 'over the top' when it comes to setting OKRs.
-Unless you are very experienced and have a clear reason for doing so, you should aim for a maximum of 5 committed OKRs per person.
-Each OKR should have 3-5 key results.
-When starting out with OKRs, it is a good idea to start with 3 or fewer objectives.
+Unless you are very experienced and have a clear reason for doing so, you should aim for a maximum of five committed OKRs per person.
+Each OKR should have three to five key results.
+When starting out with OKRs, it is a good idea to start with three or fewer objectives.

-Generally organisations use a mixture of both team and individual OKRs.
-It's important that an OKR is relevant to an individual to build motivation and commitment but also aligned with the organization's OKRs.
+Generally, organisations use a mixture of both team and individual OKRs.
+It's important that an OKR is relevant to an individual to build motivation and commitment but also aligned with the organisation's OKRs.
 Team OKRs also have a place where you have a group working towards a common team outcome, for example in...

 Sales - Typical objectives might cover total sales, profit, number of new customers etc.